How CSC Makes a Difference

 Need more proof?

-Palm Beach County taxpayers saved millions in health care costs in 2010 by helping to ensure that more babies were born healthy.
+Palm Beach County taxpayers saved millions in health care costs in recent years by helping to ensure that more babies were born healthy.

 Palm Beach County taxpayers helped keep children safe.
-In fact, 99.9% of children whose families participated in a prevention program funded by Children’s Services Council were kept out of the child welfare system for at least a year.
+In fact, between 95-99% of children whose families participated in a child abuse prevention program funded by Children’s Services Council did not enter the state's child welfare system for at least a year.

 Why does this matter?
 When children grow up safe, everybody wins.
 Safe, secure children are much more likely to be emotionally, socially and academically ready for school – and for life.
 And Palm Beach County taxpayers save $23,000 a year, on average, for every child who doesn’t end up in foster care.

 Palm Beach County taxpayers helped prepare more children for school.
-More than 70% of children in a Quality Counts voluntary pre-k program scored ready for kindergarten in 2010, compared to 65% of their peers countywide.
+Nearly 72% of children in a Quality Counts voluntary pre-k program scored ready for kindergarten in 2013, compared to 65% of their peers countywide.

 Why does this matter?
-Children who are ready to learn when they enter kindergarten are more likely to be reading on grade level by the end of 3rd grade, which makes them more likely to graduate high school and grow up to be productive adults.
-In 2009-2010, nearly 170 child care providers serving more than 11,000 children participated in Quality Counts, a quality improvement rating system supported by Children’s Services Council and other community partners.
+Children who are ready to learn when they enter kindergarten are more likely to be reading on grade level by the end of 3rd grade, which makes them more likely to graduate from high school and grow up to be productive adults.
+In 2013, about 200 child care providers serving more than 16,000 children participated in Quality Counts, a quality improvement system supported by Children’s Services Council and other community partners.

 Communities that invest in early childhood development see a 10% annual rate of return on their money, according to Nobel Laureate Economist James Heckman.